 How to train your pup to walk on a leash

 If your puppy is used to your family at home, it is also important that he will learn things.
-An important part is learning how to walk your pup on the leash.
+An important part is learning how to walk your pup on a dog leash or dog harness.
 If you do this correctly, you will make it easier and more fun for yourself to walk your dog in the future.

 Getting used to the environment

 Start off with a collar that fits your pup and give your puppy enough time to get used to it.
 Secure it firmly enough, so that the pup cannot pull it over its head.
 For example, choose a strong nylon collar, which is easy to adjust but has sufficient control, like the EzyDog Checkmate Collar or a leather collar like the Ruffwear Timberline (Frisco) Collar or .
 Regularly check how tight the collar is, because your puppy is of course growing and the collar should not be too tight.
 A collar is comfortable when you can put two fingers between your dog and the collar.

 After the collar comes the lead.
 Preferably use a short, sturdy leash and no flex line, for example the Halti Training Lead or EzyDog Vario 4 Lead.
 A flex line is always somewhat tense and teaches your pup that he may/should pull on the leash.

 Getting used to the dog leash

 Many puppies find it strange that there is a leash attached to the collar.
 Let them get used to this, for example by attaching the leash in the house and letting the pup walk around with the leash attached to the collar.
 Pups are often inclined to sit down or pull back on the leash.
 Go to a quiet place, not too close to home.
 It may otherwise be that your pup only wants to go back to the safety of home.
 The world is already new and exciting enough.